 There was a lady who would turn up in a taxi with a cat basket on her lap and I doubt the airbag was switched off.

 Can you imagine the damage to her and the cat if they were in an accident and the airbag went off!?

 I was already offering the Pet Taxi service and had covered all the legalities before I started.

-But after seeing the problem, I dedicated my time researching more and more into different equipment, and different ways of travelling.
+But after seeing the problem, I dedicated my time to researching more and more into different equipment, and different ways of traveling.

-Not just to make sure I used the best equipment, but also what would be the best for the pet in terms of their comfort and needs being met.
+Not just to make sure I used the best equipment, but also what would be the best for the pet in terms of their comfort and needs to be met.

 Where did the idea for Pet Travel Safety Day come from?

-I realised there were so many misconceptions around safe travel and I’d seen other awareness days, and decided to make my own.
+I realised there were so many misconceptions about safe travel and I’d seen other awareness days, and decided to make my own.